mozachiu/RoboND-Kinematics-Project/writeup.md

 and
 R_corr = a correctional rotation composed by a rotation on the Z axis of 180° (π) followed by a rotation on the Y axis of -90 (-π/2).

+After we get WC, we can calculates the angles from θ1 to θ6. θ1 = atan2(y of wc, x of wc)

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.